-Feeding and watering equipment must be well maintained, free from sharp edges that might injure animals and should be constructed from materials that can be cleaned and disinfected.
-Implementing strict protocols for cleaning and disinfecting feeding equipment has a significant impact on calf health especially in the first 2 weeks after arrival.
+Feeding and watering equipment must be well maintained, free from sharp edges that might injure animals, and should be constructed from materials that can be cleaned and disinfected.

 Water quality is affected by how often watering systems are cleaned and flushed.
 Resources on cleaning and disinfecting feeding and watering equipment are provided in Appendix L - Resources for Further Information.
+Refer also to Section 6.2.1 - Cleaning and Disinfection.

-- Cleaning and disinfection procedures for feeding equipment must be developed and implemented. - Feeding and watering equipment must be in good repair, functional and maintained free of manure and mold. - Prior to calf arrival, milk-mixing and milk feeding equipment must be cleaned and disinfected.
+Feeding and watering equipment must be in good repair, functional, and maintained free of manure and mold.